OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 session.run(optimizer_variables_initializer)
 ```

 That fix also sped up the application significantly.
-A second run with a GPU started to initialize just in few seconds instead of half a minute.
+A second run with a GPU started to initialize just in a few seconds instead of half a minute.

 >Here is [a post on KDnuggets with more typical problems in TensorFlow graphs](https://www.kdnuggets.com/2017/05/how-not-program-tensorflow-graph.html).